Be careful how you are talking to yourself, because you are listening.Lisa M Hayes

 All those thoughts and conversations take place in your mind, not in the physical world.
 All your thoughts are confined to your mind.
 What if you called your best friend and started yelling at her for things she said in one of your conversations that occurred in your mind.
 What do you think she her reaction would be?

 Be Aware Of Your Thoughts

-It’s simple, all our thoughts streaming through our mind come and go without have much effect on us until we grasp them.
+It’s simple, all our thoughts streaming through our mind come and go without having much effect on us until we grasp them.
 It’s the grasping onto our thoughts that creates a cascading ride on our emotional roller coaster.
-Once we start to connect out thoughts with the glue of belief we attribute reality to them and we suffer.
+Once we start to connect out thoughts with the glue of belief, we’ve attributed reality to them and we suffer.

 Choosing to be aware of your thoughts takes away their power over your emotional well-being. this disconnecting from your thoughts allows you to more clearly see and understand current reality.